CiscaHB/Data-Bootcamp-SQL-Repository/README.md

 * 🌍 **Data Exploration**
   * Querying large datasets to identify patterns (e.g., population and geographic analysis in global datasets)

-These tasks demonstrate how SQL can be used to transform raw data into **actionable business insights**. [\[Week 3 Dat...QLWorkbook \| Word\]](https://b2wcompletetraining057-my.sharepoint.com/personal/ciscahuman_bootcamp_leepgroup_com/_layouts/15/Doc.aspx?sourcedoc=%7BA75CCA6B-6F74-4E92-99AB-78B4A8DC38F5%7D&file=Week%203%20Databases%20and%20MySQLWorkbook.docx&action=default&mobileredirect=true)
+These tasks demonstrate how SQL can be used to transform raw data into **actionable business insights**.
 ***

 ## 🧠 What I Learned